6d SCFTs, 5d Dualities and Tao Web Diagrams: Special cases: the 6d quiver gauge theories of 's configuration O8+8D8

 yielding

-} leads that ${\bf A {N}X_{[]2,1]} A^3}$ is an $SL(2,\mathbb{Z})$ invariant 7-brane combination
+} leads that ${\bf A {N}X_{[2,1]} A^3}$ is an $SL(2,\mathbb{Z})$ invariant 7-brane combination

 as $\bf NX_{[2,1]}$ and $\bf BC$ are related by a successive application $T$-action of the $SL(2,\mathbb{Z})$ transformation.
-Notice that before taking an S-duality, the $\bf N$ 7-brane is attached to $(0,1)$ 5-brane, but after the S-duality and a manipulation of monodromies as well as the Hanany-Witten transition, the $\bf A$ 7-brane is instead attached to a D5 brane.
-This behavior plays an important role in showing a dual description of 5d quiver theories which we discuss below.
+Notice that before taking an S-duality, the $\bf N$ 7-brane is attached to $(0,1)$ 5-brane, but after the S-duality and a manipulation of monodromies as well as the Hanany-Witten transition, the $\bf A$ 7-brane is attached to a D5 brane.
+This procedure plays an important role in showing a dual description of 5d quiver theories which we discuss below.
 0.5cm

 (iii) When no 5-brane is attached to 7-branes, it is easier for one to see $SL(2,\mathbb{Z})$ invariance.
 For instance, consider $\bf A^2 O7^- A^2$ or $\bf A^2 BC A^2$.
 (See also Figure \ref{Fig:sl2zcom3}.)
-Using the monodromy, one can easily find that ${\bf A^2 BC A^2}$ is S-dual invariant
+Using the monodromy, one finds that ${\bf A^2 BC A^2}$ is S-dual invariant

-With all these $SL(2,\mathbb{Z})$ invariant 7-brane combinations, (i), (ii), and (iii), we study special brane configurations which lead various 5d quiver theories.
+With all these $SL(2,\mathbb{Z})$ invariant 7-brane combinations, (i), (ii), and (iii), we study special brane configurations which yield various 5d quiver theories.

-\paragraph{\texorpdfstring{6d $[1_A,8]-SU(1)-SU(1)-\cdots-[1]$ quiver and 5d $Sp$ theory with $Nf=8$ and $N_a=1$.}{[1_A,8]-SU(1)-SU(1)-}}
+\paragraph{\texorpdfstring{6d $[1_A,8]-SU(1)-SU(1)-\cdots-[1]$ quiver and 5d $Sp$ theory with $N_f=8$ and $N_a=1$.}{[1_A,8]-SU(1)-SU(1)-}}

-For the $N=1$ case with $n$ quiver nodes, we claim that the 6d brane configuration gives rise to 5d $Sp(n)$ gauge theory with $N_f=8$ and $N_a=1$ flavors:
+For the $N=1$ case with $n$ quiver nodes, we claim that the 6d brane configuration gives rise to 5d $Sp(n)$ gauge theory with $N_f=8$ and $N_a=1$ hypermultiplets: